Consumer Confidence Report

 Periodic Water Report (PWR)

 Another tool the Lanai Water Company uses is the Periodic Water Report (PWR).
 These reports contain gallons of water pumped, water use on the island, water well levels, and water temperature and chlorides.
 This report is submitted to the County, CWRM, and is available on the website upon its completion.
+The updated High/Low and Temperature Reports will be available shortly.

 In March of 2018, the source water protection plan for the Lanai City Water System (PWS 237) was updated.
 This document is available for public review at the Lanai Utility building.